 Subscribe to our monthly Get Act!vated newsletter

 Our most extensive residency program, From Page to Stage succeeds at getting students and parents involved in a dynamic learning experience.
 The Act!vated Actors arrive mid-week to kick off the program with shows for the whole student body.
 Then they begin working with the students on the process of creating, writing and rehearsing a show.
 By the following week the students are on stage putting on a show for their parents.
 Parents are invited to a weekend session to help the students construct costumes and props.
-After school workshops are included.
+After school workshops are included. (one day to one week / Elementary - Junior High)

 Sample schedule for the Page to Stage residency.
 (PDF file)